 Post your goals in visible places to remind yourself every day of what it is you intend to do.
 Put them on your walls, desk, computer monitor, bathroom mirror or refrigerator as a constant reminder.
-You can even post them in the Mind Tools Club forum, and share them with other members for added motivation.

 This step is often missed in the process of goal setting.
 You get so focused on the outcome that you forget to plan all of the steps that are needed along the way.
 By writing out the individual steps, and then crossing each one off as you complete it, you'll realize that you are making progress towards your ultimate goal.
 This is especially important if your goal is big and demanding, or long-term.
 Read our article on Action Plans for more on how to do this.

 Remember, goal setting is an ongoing activity not just a means to an end.
 Build in reminders to keep yourself on track, and make regular time-slots available to review your goals.
 Your end destination may remain quite similar over the long term, but the action plan you set for yourself along the way can change significantly.
 Make sure the relevance, value, and necessity remain high.